pololu/pololu-usb-sdk/README.txt

   - PgmCmd: Command-line status and configuration utility (C#).
   - Programmer: Class library for USB communication (C#).

-* UsbWrapper_Windows: This directory contains low-level (binary- only) code for communicating with Pololu USB Devices in Windows.
+* UsbWrapper_Windows: This directory contains low-level binary-only code for communicating with Pololu USB Devices in Windows.
-  The code uses winusb, a driver that comes with Windows.
+  The code uses WinUSB, a driver that comes with Windows.
 All example code for Windows depends on this library.

 * UsbWrapper_Linux: Low-level code for communicating with Pololu USB